 Many of us are familiar with the history of Objectives and Key Results (OKRs).
 When I first came across the methodology in 2013, I was wowed by stories of organisational alignment and focus from the likes of Google, Twitter and LinkedIn.
 I rushed out to buy John Doerr’s back catalogue.

 After 7 years of implementing OKRs both from within and outside organisations, I have learned that they are not the silver bullet that I once thought they were.
 However, like most methodologies, there are some underlying principles which if implemented well can fundamentally shift organisational mindset and conversation.
+In this post, I’ll provide some tips on getting back on track with OKRs.

 Using OKRs promises some tantalising benefits for the organisation: